gfalbery/ViralSharingPhylogeography/README.md

 ## Preprint here: ##

 ### R scripts are numbered according to the order of use: ###
-- scripts beginning with `0_` will import and structure datasets.
+- Scripts beginning with `0_` will import and structure datasets.
-- all other scripts will:
+- All other scripts will: \n
--- run viral sharing GAMMs,
+-- run viral sharing GAMMs, \n
--- validate the GAMMs,
+-- validate the GAMMs, \n
--- use the estimates to predict the global mammalian viral sharing network, -- summarise traits of the network,
+-- use the estimates to predict the global mammalian viral sharing network, \n -- summarise traits of the network,\n
--- use it to predict sharing patterns, and
+-- use it to predict sharing patterns, and \n
--- make figures.
+-- make figures.\n

 ### Data come from three main sources: ###
 - The IUCN (https://www.iucnredlist.org/resources/spatial-data-download)